MarkStringerComedy/MarkStringerComedy.github.io/index.md

 [Comedy Calendar](calendar.md)

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**

+### Monday February 18th

+### Bringer No. 7 - Funny Feckers - The Dean Swift
+This was a hilarious packed-out night.
+With the joke that stayed in my mind being the one from Vanessa Hua about her nickname being "Van."

+Funny Feckers is kind of the rolls-royce of open-mic bringer gigs.
+With somehow an even better vibe to it than the Cavendish Arms - with some kind of suspicion that more actual punters might be in the audience.
+I would like to get on here, but I'm also a bit initimidated.
+It's certainly not really a new material night, although there were people on last night, including Katie Price who I've seen just a couple of months ago who were *much much* improved.
+It's a bit daunting.

+The opening comic was the only one that really struggled, and that was until he hit his stride dealing with the hecklers in the front row.

+It's made me more determined than ever to "hothouse" my comedy.
+I'm starting to think that the speed of my improvement will be directly connected to how much stage time and hothousing I've done.
+The reason that hothousing feels so hard is that it's performing without the magical support of the audience.
+But I've got some strategies to do it anyway.

+I did an extra, not-strictly-stand-up comedy gig last week - Stand-up Agile.
+But at it I met a fellow stand-up comedian.
+Who recommended a couple of books that are hard to find on Amazon.
+"Killer Stand-up Comedy :Course 1:interactive Writing Guide by Steve Roye."
+I don't think I agree with eerything that he says.
+But one thing that I did find interesting was the idea of using stand-up comedy to teach things.
+In fact it has given me an idea.

 ### Wednesday February 13th

 ### Joke No. 32 - Shots Fired